ahmedOmuharram/LAMINA/docs/api/materials.rst

 **Description:**

-Get elastic and mechanical properties (bulk modulus, shear modulus, Poisson's ratio, etc.) for a specific material.
-Extracts moduli in both Voigt, Reuss, and VRH (Voigt-Reuss-Hill average) forms.
+Get elastic and mechanical properties (bulk modulus, shear modulus, Poisson's ratio, Young's modulus, Pugh ratio) for a specific material.
+Extracts moduli in both Voigt, Reuss, and VRH (Voigt-Reuss-Hill average) forms. **Automatically validates data quality** and flags unphysical values (e.g., negative moduli).
+Computes **derived properties** from moduli and provides **mechanical stability assessment**.
+When elastic tensor is available, recomputes VRH values using pymatgen and provides **Born stability verdict**.

 **When to Use:**